 - Safe Harbor rollout timing that follows IRS requirements

-- Which Safe Harbor notices need to be send to employees, and when
+- Which Safe Harbor notices need to be sent to employees, and when

 - How to make Safe Harbor contributions easier through payroll integration